Der Spiegel claims to have accessed secret plans of Russian nuclear bases

 Launch of the Avangard missile system (part of Russia's nuclear triad)

 The materials indicate the layout of the bases, including the location of weapons cabinets and underground tunnels.
 According to Der Spiegel and Danwatch, Russia has 11 facilities for storing nuclear weapons.
-In the last decade, these bases have been expanded and modernized, equipped with electronic monitoring systems and advanced air defense (AD) systems.
+In the last decade, these bases have been expanded and modernized, equipped with electronic monitoring systems and advanced air defense (air defense) systems.

 Russian authorities have repeatedly emphasized that the nuclear arsenal is a guarantee of maintaining stability and sovereignty.
 President Vladimir Putin stated in March 2024 that "from a military-technical point of view, we are, of course, ready, they [nuclear missiles] are constantly in a state of combat readiness."

-Read more on the topic:
+Read also on the topic:

 Now on home